-Data Streaming (some models)
+Data Streaming

-Real-time data streaming up to 20,000 sps is supported via DataPRO.
+Real-time data streaming up to 10,000 sps is supported via software.
 IRIG-106 Chapter 10 is also supported, however third-party, IRIG-106 Chapter 10 compliant software is required for real-time visualization.
-Please see the DataPRO software manual for additional information, including how to create a test set-up.
+Please see the DataPRO software manual or TSR AIR GO Quick Start Guide for additional information, including how to create a test set-up.